01 Equilibrium and Potential Energy

 Aim#

-To show a counter-intuitive example of stable equilibrium that can be explained by means of minimum potential energy
+To show a counter-intuitive example of stable equilibrium that can be explained through minimum potential energy

 Subjects#